Systematic Evaluation of Generative Machine Learning Capability to Simulate Distributions of Observables at the Large Hadron Collider: Review of the explored ML methods

 with an inverse

 where the $K$ represents the bin parameters and $\boldsymbol{\theta}$ denotes the remaining model (spline) parameters.

 Fig. \ref{fig: splines_losses} shows the validation loss for different number of spline bins.
-The validation loss does not seem to decrease substantially with the increasing number of bins, however, as it will be shown, the quality of generated samples does, in fact, improve with more bins.
+The validation loss does not seem to decrease substantially with the increasing number of bins, however, the quality of generated samples, evaluated using statistical methods presented in Sec. \ref{sec: distances} and Sec. \ref{sec: c2st}. does, in fact, improve with more bins.
 For the studies performed in this paper, rational splines in 32 bins were eventually chosen.
+As one can observe from the Fig. \ref{fig: mades_losses} and Fig. \ref{fig: splines_losses}, the performance of this algorithm is comparable to the one of the MADEMOG, however the computing requirements are noticeably higher.
+This was one further reason why the MADEMOG was chosen as the baseline algorithm for further studies, as already stated.